code-kern-ai/refinery-sample-projects/README.md

 # 🙂😡 Sentiment analysis

-In this use case we shot you how you can build your own sentiment anlysis classifiert for stock news - completely from stratch!
+In this use case we show you how you can build your own sentiment anlysis classifiert for stock news - completely from stratch!
 You'll scrape some interesting stock news from the internet to create your own dataset and then use Kern Refinery to easily and quickly label the data.

+To create the embeddings from our text, we are going to use the `zhayunduo/roberta-base-stocktwits-finetuned` model from [Huggingface](huggingface.co).

 Watch the corresponding tutorial [here on YouTube](https://www.youtube.com/watch?v=0XZLQlYSQEQ)!